funkybunch/funkybunch/README.md

 🎓&nbsp;&nbsp;Graduate of the School of Media Arts & Design (SMAD) at [James Madison University](https://www.jmu.edu/smad/) 🐶

-🏫&nbsp;&nbsp;Currently a Graduate Student at [Georgia Tech](https://www.cc.gatech.edu/ms-computer-science-specializations#:~:text=Communications%20%26%20International%20Development-,Human%2DComputer%20Interaction%C2%A0,-Core%20courses%20(6)) 🐝
+🏫&nbsp;&nbsp;Recent Human-Computer Interaction graduate from [Georgia Tech](https://www.cc.gatech.edu/ms-computer-science-specializations#:~:text=Communications%20%26%20International%20Development-,Human%2DComputer%20Interaction%C2%A0,-Core%20courses%20(6)) 🐝

-🎨&nbsp;&nbsp;Senior UX Designer at [Fidelity](https://fidelity.com/) ✅
+🎨&nbsp;&nbsp;Principal UX Designer at [Fidelity](https://fidelity.com/) ✅

 If you are interested in my portfolio or would like to get in touch, please visit [markadkins.design](https://markadkins.design).